digitalaidseattle/league-of-women-voters/README.md

 - On the side menu go to Project Setting > API Keys this is where you get the anon key.

 ### Spinning up the project.
+Clone the project found at https://github.com/digitalaidseattle/league-of-women-voters in your local machine.

 #### Find your .env file add these two variables